dridk/cuterest/README.md

 ## Linux

 CuteRest works well on Linux.
-There is not yet package avaible for linux distribution.
+There is not yet package avaible for distribution.
 I will publish a debian package as soon as possible.
 For now, you need to compile it as it's describe below.

 ## from Source